Python-Markdown/markdown/docs/extensions/api.md

 processor being implemented.   `m` is the regular expression [match object][] generated by finding the `pattern`.   `data` is a single, multi-line, Unicode string containing the entire block of text around the pattern.
-A block is text set apart by blank lines.  `handleMatch` retuns either `None, None, None`, indicating the provided match was rejected or `el, start, end`, if the match was successfully processed.
+A block is text set apart by blank lines.  `handleMatch` returns either `None, None, None`, indicating the provided match was rejected or `el, start, end`, if the match was successfully processed.
 On success, `el` is the `elementTree.element` being added the tree, `start` and `end` are indexes in `data` that were "consumed" by